 How do we protect our environment for future generations?

 For freight railroads, the answer is by innovating technologies, investing in equipment and pioneering new ways of efficiently running our operations to help mitigate climate change.
 Thanks in part to these investments, in 2020, railroads moved one ton of freight more than 480 miles per gallon of fuel, on average.
 That’s up from more than 470 miles in the years prior.
 This achievement helps make railroads the most fuel-efficient way to move freight over land.
-Here are just some of the ways freight rail is delivering a more sustainable future for America.
+Here are just some of the ways freight rail is delivering a more sustainable future for America:

 Maximizing Every Gallon

 Steel wheels on steel rail is an inherently efficient way to move goods, but that doesn’t stop America’s freight railroads from finding ways to do more with less.
 Railroads use fuel management systems — software that provides real-time recommendations to engineers on how to drive the locomotive in the most efficient way — to maximize fuel efficiency.

 When multiple locomotives are used to operate a single train, advanced technology adjusts the power setting on each locomotive individually to optimize efficiency and reduce fuel waste while maintaining a consistent speed.
 Taken together, these and other efforts allow railroads to move one ton of freight an average of more than 480 miles on a single gallon of fuel, making trains four times more fuel efficient than trucks.

 The rail industry’s commitment to making its systems more environmentally friendly extends well beyond trains and tracks.
 Traditionally, cranes used to move cargo on and off freight cars used diesel fuel.
 Recently, though, the use of electric cranes that produce zero greenhouse gas emissions has increased.